Court hears challenge to grand jury in Flint water cases

 “This was handled correctly. … If the Legislature wants to create a limiting principle or they want to try to do away with the one-person grand jury, that’s an issue for the Legislature,” Kessel said.

 Genesee County prosecutor David Leyton has used it in some violent crimes in the Flint area.
-He said it protects victims and witnesses who fear retaliation if they had to testify in court at a probable cause hearing.
+He said it protects witnesses who fear retaliation if they had to testify in court at a probable cause hearing.

 “We can at least get the information we need for charging purposes,” Leyton said.